 SYSDATE() | Returns the current system date and time at which the function executed |

-TIME() | This MySQL date function extracts the time portion from given DateTime or expression |
+TIME() | This MySQL date function extracts the time portion from given DateTime or expression. |

 TIME_FORMAT() | Use this to format the given expression as time. |

-TIME_TO_SEC() | This function converts the given time to second. |
+TIME_TO_SEC() | This method converts the given time to second. |

 TIMEDIFF() | It subtracts time. |

-TIMESTAMP() | This function returns the Date or DateTime expression. |
+TIMESTAMP() | It returns the Date or DateTime expression. |

 TIMESTAMPADD() | This adds an interval to a DateTime expression |